-Can’t make a live webinar?
-A recording of each session will be posted to the NFP Client Learning Portal within 48 hours of the live webinar.
-Those listening to a recorded webinar will not be eligible for recertification credit.
+A recording will be posted to the NFP Client Learning Portal within 48 hours of the live webinar.
+Those listening to a recorded webinar aren’t eligible for recertification credit.

-All programs are approved for 1.5 (general) recertification credit hours toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
+All programs are pending approval for 1.0 (general) recertification credit hour toward PHR, SPHR and GPHR recertification through the HR Certification Institute.
 For more information about certification or recertification, visit the HR Certification Institute website at www.hrci.org.

 The NFP Benefits Compliance team has recently updated the "Employee Benefits Annual Limits" white paper to reflect 2021 adjustments.
 This document includes revised limits on HSA contributions, qualified HDHPs, health FSAs, qualified transportation benefits, retirement plans, QSEHRAs and several additional limits.